This post was originally published in Oct 2018 but I updated it in Aug 2020 including a funky diagram from www.retireby40.org

-How would the whiners even know what’s possible for other people?
+How would the complainers know what’s possible for other people?

 I’ve worked minimum wage jobs but I don’t know what its like to be stuck at that level.
 My guess is that its either impossible or very hard to get to financial independence if you get stuck in minimum wage jobs.
 Unless you are Bear Grylls of course.

-I don’t labour that point because a) its fucking obvious b) the readers of this blog are intelligent c) I’m trying to teach and inspire people here and d) who am I to tell other people what they can’t achieve?
+I don’t labour that point because a) its fucking obvious b) the readers of this blog are intelligent c) I’m trying to help people here and who am I to tell other people what they can’t achieve?